Poly2it/PolyCraft-Chime/README.md

 # PolyCraft-Chime

 Work-in-progress Chime API resource-pack for the PolyCraft Minecraft server.
 Not affiliated with Minecraft, Chime, PolyCraft or PolyTopia.

+**This resource pack is in a very early stage of development, many features may not work as intended.**

 ## Textures
 <table>